gpiozero/gpiozero/docs/remote_gpio.rst

 Preparing the Raspberry Pi
 ==========================

-If you're using Raspbian (desktop - not Raspbian Lite) then you have everything you need to use the remote GPIO feature.
-If you're using Raspbian Lite, or another distribution, you'll need to install pigpio:
+If you're using Raspberry Pi OS (desktop - not Lite) then you have everything you need to use the remote GPIO feature.
+If you're using Raspberry Pi OS Lite, or another distribution, you'll need to install pigpio:

 .. code-block:: console